 This year’s high-end Samsung tablet—the Galaxy Tab S6—witnessed a major upgrade for its internals when putting against its predecessor.
 Samsung didn’t bring any noticeable cosmetic change to the device except for the fact that the S Pen now sticks to the tab’s back.
 On the inside, you will either get 6GB or 8GB of RAM that is paired with 128GB and 256GB of expandable storage respectively.
 Samsung’s trademark AMOLED display measuring 10.5 inches is included in this package along with an under-display fingerprint scanner.
 AKG has tuned its four speakers arranged in a stereo setup while the tablet can last for up to 15 hours on a single charge.

 Samsung Galaxy Tab S4

-On the premium side of the spectrum, the Samsung Galaxy Tab S4 manages to take the top spot in the Android space.
+Last year’s Tab S4 continues to be a star performer even though it is a little old.
+Its internals are still better than most mid-range tablets and the recent Android 9 Pie update leaves little to complain about.
 The high-end tablet features an industry-leading Super AMOLED display that is paired with four speakers and it comes bundled with the S Pen stylus.
 You can even attach an external keyboard to enhance its productivity while the Samsung DeX will help you exploit its full potential.
 It proved to be an outstanding performer when it comes to battery.
 The only downside to this tablet is the lack of fingerprint scanner, despite the fact it costs upwards of $649.